cbrown5/cbrown5.github.io/_posts/2023-06-14-university-teaching-social-media.md

 All this videos are short.
 7 minutes or even shorter is ideal, because that is what people are happy to watch.
 The lecturer weaves the series of videos into a lesson.
 The catch is, once you start the first 7 minutes its good enough that students are happy to roll onto the next one and the next one.
 Before they know it your student has consumed 50 minutes 'lectures'.

+When I get the time I'll make an example of a social media style lecture and post it to my [youtube channel]().

 You may same this will all take more time than just doing a powerpoint.
 But you'd be surprised how quick you can make videos once you get an eye for good content.

 I can tell you, making the videos is a whole lot more fun too.